salome-baup/ada-2022-project-adaccord/README.md

 ## Research Questions <a name="Research_questions"></a>
 During this work, we will address those questions:
-- What are the most prevalent concerns of the world population ?
-OR How the cinema reflects the most prevalent concerns of the world population ?
+- What are the most prevalent concerns of the world population reflected by cinema ?
 - Which feelings are associated with these topics ?
 - How are these concerns and feelings evolving over time ?